Your brand new red dot sight just arrived.

 - Rotate – Aim at an object and rotate the sight without moving the dot off target.
 If the distorted image moves with the optic, then your red dot is defective.

-If your red dot isn’t defective, then you most likely have astigmatism.
+If your red dot survived these tests, then you most likely have astigmatism.
 Which brings us to the next point…

 What is Astigmatism?